matejak/argbash/doc/example.rst

 .. include:: _static/minimal-output-noverbose.txt

-Oops, we have forgot to turn verbose output on!
+Oops, we have forgot to turn print on!
 Let's fix that...

 .. include:: _static/minimal-output-foobar.txt